 - Set the AccuBASS Level knob at the 12 O’clock position

 - Slowly turn up the head unit volume until you start to hear bass dropping.
-Once the bass drops out stop turning up the head unit volume and leave the music playing.
+Once the bass drops out stop turning up the head unit volume and leave the test tone playing.

 - Now slowly turn the AccuBASS® Threshold dial to the right (clockwise) until you hear hear bass being restored and the status LED illuminates.
 Stop adjusting the AccuBASS Threshold at this point.

 - The Threshold is now set and you can adjust the AccuBASS Level to your liking.

 If your vehicle does not reduce the bass output at higher volumes there is a way to defeat the AccuBASS feature or, if you prefer, to keep it turned on all the time.

 To defeat (turn off) AccuBASS, turn the AccuBASS Threshold all the way down (counterclockwise), and turn the AccuBASS Level all the way down (counterclockwise).